 If you’ve booked a trip to the Black Forest, remember it’s not all long walks and beer.
 Make sure you schedule time for some unforgettable experiences.
 I am providing plenty of ideas on things to do in the Black Forest Region!

-Located in the southwest of Germany, the Black Forest region is one of the most popular tourist destinations in Germany.
-The Romans coined the term ‘Black Forest’, due to the area being a largely dense and dark, intimidating place.
+Located in the southwest of Germany, the Black Forest region is one of Germany’s most popular tourist destinations.
+The Romans coined the term ‘Black Forest’ because the area is predominantly dense and dark, intimidating.

-The Black Forest region is actually made up of not just forest, but towns and cities as well, so for the eager explorer, it offers a superb mix of hiking and trailing options as well as delicious restaurants and towns to enjoy in between hikes.
+The Black Forest region is made up of not just “forest” but towns and cities as well, so for the eager explorer, it offers a superb mix of hiking and trail options as well as delicious restaurants and towns to enjoy in between hikes.

 How to Reach the Black Forest?

 Stuttgart is the closest major city to the area.
 It is located about 110 km from the cities in the northern part of the region and 200 km from the cities in the southern part of the region.

 Frankfurt is located 200 to 300 km from the main towns in the area.
 The area can also be accessed from Munich.
 The Black Forest main cities are located 300 to 400 km from the Bavarian capital.